Code and such.

 Designed, prototyped, and helped deploy Workscope Strategy Analyzer, a tool that allows GE Aviation to visualize tens of thousands of possible maintenance futures for a single jet engine, and identify the optimal workscope to perform on it.

-Worked with clients including SK Telecom, Topsy Labs, U.N.
-Global Pulse, PG&E, Nike, Aol, Duke Energy, Corporate Executive Board and Capital Group to strategize, design and build compelling user experiences.
+Worked with clients including Nike, Disney, SK Telecom, Topsy Labs, U.N.
+Global Pulse, PG&E, Aol, Duke Energy, Corporate Executive Board and Capital Group to strategize, design, and build compelling user experiences.
 Work involved research planning and preparation, field interviews, research analysis, sketching, concepting, wireframing, prototyping, and facilitating hands-on design workshops with clients.

-Launched updated websites and content management systems for Adaptive Path’s MX and UX Week conferences, and helped launch a fresh Adaptive Path website.
+Launched updated websites and content management systems for Adaptive Path’s MX and UX Week conferences, and helped launch a brand new Adaptive Path website.

 Managed the online presence of the largest windsports shop in the United States, including e-commerce engine, online product catalog, copywriting, content management, photography, advertising, and search engine visibility.

-Managed website strategy, creation and maintenance for over a dozen clients as an independent web designer and developer.
+Managed website strategy, creation, and maintenance for more than a dozen clients as an independent web designer and developer.
 Work included project management, standards-based website design, back-end and front-end development, copywriting, webhost migration, software customization, and content management.